bruceravel/demeter/documentation/Artemis/extended/dopants.rst

 In this case, I changed 3 of the 12 nearest iron neighbors into moly...reasonable if I have about 25 percent doping.

-If you are doing a FEFF calculation for the moly *edge*, then also change the very first iron to moly, and change potential 0 in the ipot list to moly with ipot 0.
+If you are doing a :demeter:`feff` calculation for the molybdenum *edge*, then also change the very first iron to molybdenum, and change potential ``0`` in the ipot list to molybdenum with ipot ``0``.

 ::